pypa/cibuildwheel/docs/faq.md

 This is fine for simple C extensions, but for more complicated builds on arm64 it becomes an issue.

-So, if you want to build macOS arm64 wheels on an arm64 runner (e.g., `macos-14`) on Python 3.8, before invoking cibuildwheel, you should install a native arm64 Python 3.8 interpreter on the runner.
-On GitHub actions you can set this up easily using the `setup-python` action with something like:
+So, if you want to build macOS arm64 wheels on an arm64 runner (e.g., `macos-14`) on Python 3.8, before invoking cibuildwheel, you should install a native arm64 Python 3.8 interpreter on the runner:

 !!! tab "GitHub Actions"